smruthi33/Code-Pattern/README.md

 1. First, we ran the notebook `Image Classification of Documnet.ipynb`.
 Here we created and trained an image classification machine learning model.
 We then provided the model with a set of images for it to classify.
 The model classified the images and marked the application for documents in the set of input images by providing it's path. e.g. `test_doc-external/Form1 copy 2.jpg`
 2. As a second step we ran the second notebook `conv_img_to_txt.ipynb` while providing the application form document identified by first notebook.
 Here we converted image to text using tesseract and uploaded the file to Object storage
 3. As a final step we ran the notebook `Entity Extraction and Document Classification.ipynb`.
 This notebook used a couple of configuration files and identified required information from the text extracted in the second step above.
 It used Watson NLU and custom configuration to understand what information to identify based on what type of document is the text document. like, if the text is a purchase agreement, then it identifies a particular set of entities related to purchase agreement.

-# TODOs
-- Add test images after the training in notebook
-- Create services section

-# Run the notebooks

-First run the Image Classification of Documents.ipynb.
-This notebook will identify a set of legal document from the rest of the input documents.
-The identified documents are further fed into Convert_Image_to_Text.ipynb.
-The resulting documents produced are fed as input to the next phase.
-The notebook entity_extraction_and_document_classification.ipynb provides the required entities in the document and classify the document based on the configuration files fed as an input to the same

-When a notebook is executed, what is actually happening is that each code cell in the notebook is executed, in order, from top to bottom.

-> IMPORTANT: The first time you run your notebook, you will need to install the necessary packages in section 1.1 and then `Restart the kernel`.

-Each code cell is selectable and is preceded by a tag in the left margin.
-The tag format is `In [x]:`.
-Depending on the state of the notebook, the `x` can be:

-* A blank, this indicates that the cell has never been executed.
-* A number, this number represents the relative order this code step was executed.
-* A `*`, this indicates that the cell is currently executing.

-There are several ways to execute the code cells in your notebook:

-* One cell at a time.
-  * Select the cell, and then press the `Play` button in the toolbar.
-* Batch mode, in sequential order.
-  * From the `Cell` menu bar, there are several options available.
-For example, you can `Run All` cells in your notebook, or you can `Run All Below`, that will start executing from the first cell under the currently selected cell, and then continue executing all cells that follow.
-* At a scheduled time.
-  * Press the `Schedule` button located in the top right section of your notebook panel.
-Here you can schedule your notebook to be executed once at some future time, or repeatedly at your specified interval.